SIDDK24/TWRP_OP6xT/README.md

-# Device Tree for OnePlus 6T (fajita)
+# Device Tree for OnePlus 6 (enchilada)

-The OnePlus 6T (codenamed _"fajita"_) is a flagship smartphone from OnePlus.
+The OnePlus 6 (codenamed _"enchilada"_) is a flagship smartphone from OnePlus.
-It was released in Novemeber 2018.
+It was released in May 2018.

 | Basic                   | Spec Sheet                                                                                                                     |
 | -----------------------:|:------------------------------------------------------------------------------------------------------------------------------ |